-Sweet peppers can be picked when immature or full size, green or red.
-Hot peppers can be picked at any time for fresh use; hot peppers for drying or pickling should be picked when fully ripe.
+Sweet peppers can be picked when immature or full size, green or red–as soon as they are big enough to use.
+Hot peppers can be picked at any time–any size or color–for fresh use; hot peppers for drying or pickling should be picked when fully ripe.
 Pick all peppers before the first light frost.

 Most peppers will eventually turn red if left on the vine; some types turn orange, yellow, or brown-purple.

 Sweet peppers become sweeter when they change colors; hot peppers become hotter when they change colors.
 Both increase their vitamin A and C content with ripening.